project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/Sync_Telemetry_Data_Captured_from_Offline_Devices.md

 ## Prerequisites

-* The offline user must share telemetry file of Sunbird app with admin.
+* The offline user must share telemetry file of Sunbird app with admin

-* Admin must download the shared file and open the file with Sunbird app installed on his or her device.
+* Admin must download the shared file and open the file with Sunbird app installed on his or her device

 **Sharing telemetry file:**

-To share the telemetry file, the offline user must follow the steps below:
+To share the telemetry file, the offline user must follow the steps listed:

-* Open the Sunbird app installed on the device.
+* Open the Sunbird app installed on the device

-* Navigate to **Profile**> **Setting**> **Data Sync.**
+* Navigate to **Profile**> **Setting**> **Data Sync**

-* Click **Share Telemetry** to share the file which contains telemetry data of the user’s Sunbird app.
+* Click **Share Telemetry** to share the file which contains telemetry data of the user’s Sunbird app

 **Using shared telemetry file:**

-To sync the telemetry data, the admin must use the shared telemetry file.

-To perform the action, the admin** **must follow the steps below:
+To sync the telemetry data, the admin must use the shared telemetry file and follow the steps as listed below:

-* Download the shared telemetry.
+* Download the shared telemetry

-* Open the shared file with Sunbird app installed on the admin’s mobile.
+* Open the shared file with Sunbird app installed on the admin’s mobile

-* Click **Sync Now**.
+* Click **Sync Now**

-If the admin doesn’t click **Sync Now**, the file will be auto-synced after a certain interval of time.
+> **Note**: If the admin doesn’t click **Sync Now**, the file will be auto-synced after a certain interval of time

 ## Workflow